Distinguished Service Award

 The honoree also has a personal connection to the Chicago metropolitan area, be it as place of birth/formative experiences/education and/or as the locus of adult achievements.
 In accepting the award, the individual addresses the assembled PBKACA members on themes relevant to Phi Beta Kappa.

-Please help us honor Ms. Glassman and Chicago Public School Scholarship recipients for our Annual Dinner.
+Please help us honor Dr. Arwady and our Chicago Public School Scholarship recipients for our Annual Dinner.
 Registration is available now on our events page.
-If you cannot be in attendance, please consider making a donation to our Scholarship Fund in Ms. Glassman’s honor.
+If you cannot be in attendance, please consider making a donation to our Scholarship Fund in Dr. Arwady’s honor.

 2016 Brad Keywell, CEO of Uptake and co-founder of more than 15 companies